hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 # amlogic gx - mi box s905x tv box - october 2022

 - tested for a few days
-- it was working reliable and quite ok, but somewhat slow (see below)
+- it was working reliable and quite ok, but somewhat slow
-- notes: due to the not that fast cpu (4xa53 at 1.4 ghz) it is not the fastest system - combining this with only 2gb ram does not really help and using a 64bit kernel with a 32bit userland is the only option to be able to really use it as a desktop system for a bit heavier use. putting the swap
+- notes: due to the not that fast cpu (4xa53 at 1.4ghz) it is not the fastest system - combining this with only 2gb ram does not really help and using a 64bit kernel with a 32bit userland is the only option to be able to really use it as a desktop system for a bit heavier use. putting the swap